jirvingphd/iowa-prisoner-recidivism-mod-3-project/README.md

 ### For further information
-Please review the narrative of our analysis in [our jupyter notebook](./student-JMI-v2021.ipynb) or review our [presentation](./Predicting Recidivism in Released Prisoner in Iowa_Final_v2.pdf)
+Please review the narrative of our analysis in [our jupyter notebook `project-notebook-iowa-prisoners.ipynb`](./project-notebook-iowa-prisoners.ipynb) or review our [presentation](./Predicting Recidivism in Released Prisoner in Iowa_Final_v2.pdf)

 For any additional questions, please contact **james.irving.phd@gmail.com**